lsst-dm/dmtn-271/index.rst

 This technote includes a simplified (relative to :cite:`DMTN-205`) proposal for provenance querying on the full butler, primarily because :class:`PipelineWorkspaceButler` will require major changes to the :class:`QuantumGraph` class, and it makes sense to include changes directed at using the same class (or at least a common base class) to report provenance to avoid yet another round of disruption.

 The entry point is :meth:`Butler.query_provenance`, which delegates much of its functionality to a new parsed string-expression language, represented here by the :class:`QuantumGraphExpression` placeholder class.
-I am quite optimistic that this will actually be pretty easy to implement, with one important caveat: we do not promise to efficiently resolve these expressions against large (let alone unbounded) sequences of collections, allowing us to implement expression resolution by something as simple as reading per-collection quantum-graph files into memory and calling `networkx <https://networkx.org/documentation/stable/index.html>`__ methods.
+I am quite optimistic that this will actually be pretty easy to implement, with one important caveat: we do not promise to efficiently resolve these expressions against large (let alone unbounded) sequences of collections, allowing us to implement expression resolution by something as simple as reading per-collection quantum-graph files into memory and calling `networkx <https://networkx.org/documentation/stable/index.html>`__ methods (which are generally O(N) in the size of the graph we've loaded).
 A moderately complex expression could look something like this::

    isr..(..warp@{tract=9813, patch=22, visit=1228} | ..warp@{tract=9813, patch=22, visit=1230})